JonathanCGill/ai-runtime-behaviour-security/multi-agent-security/README.md

 ## What's Next

-This is the framework skeleton.
+The framework skeleton and implementation tiers are complete.
 The following subsections will be developed:

 1. **Detailed control specifications** for each of the five MASO domains, with implementation guidance, testing criteria, and maturity indicators.
 2. **Worked examples** for financial services, healthcare, and critical infrastructure use cases — consistent with the parent framework's sector-specific approach.
 3. **Red team playbook** for multi-agent systems — test scenarios mapped to each OWASP risk.
-4. **Cost model** for implementing MASO controls at each tier level.
-5. **Integration guide** for common agent orchestration frameworks (LangGraph, AutoGen, CrewAI, AWS Bedrock Agents).
+4. **Integration guide** for common agent orchestration frameworks (LangGraph, AutoGen, CrewAI, AWS Bedrock Agents).

 ---

 *© 2026 Jonathan Gill.
-Licensed under the same terms as the parent [Enterprise AI Security Controls Framework](https://github.com/JonathanCGill/enterprise-ai-security-controls-framework).*
+Licensed under the same terms as the [Enterprise AI Security Controls Framework](https://github.com/JonathanCGill/enterprise-ai-security-controls-framework).*